The 6 Best Dividend Trackers in 2026

 - Recommended plan: Investor ($14.99/month, after a 14-day free trial)

-Snowball Analytics earns the top spot on this list due to its combination of a comprehensive set of features, ease of use, and well-designed user interface.
+Snowball Analytics earns the top spot on this list due to its combination of comprehensive features, ease of use, and well-designed user interface.

-After linking your brokerage for automatic syncing, you can track dividend income, see future projections, and assess how your dividend income has grown over time.
+After linking your brokerage for automatic syncing, you can track your monthly dividends, see future projections, and assess how your dividend income has grown over time.

 There are also tools for analyzing individual companies and their dividend policies.